 The management function (MDAF) playing the role of RAN domain MDA MnS producer interacts with MnS producers per each use case/capability as follows:

-- The RAN domain MDA MnS producer may consume MnS provided by RAN domain management, other MDA MnS producers, management data derived by subnetwork management function, and management data derived by element management function.
+- The RAN domain MDA MnS producer may consume MnS provided by RAN domain management, other MDA MnS producers, management data derived by subnetwork management function(s), and management data derived by element management function(s).

 5.4 Network Context

 An MDA MnS producer provides analytics with respect to a particular network context, i.e., network status, under which data is collected to produce analytics.
-For example, the prediction of the load in an area of interest may differ when all gNBs and potential additional RATs are operating compared to case where certain gNBs or other RATs are experiencing a fault or are powered off to save energy.
+For example, a prediction of load in an area of interest may differ when all gNBs and potential additional RATs are operating compared to case where certain gNBs or other RATs are experiencing a fault or are powered off to save energy.
 The analytics conducted and produced by the MDA MnS producer for these two example scenarios would be different and directly affected by the specific status of network.
 Although the network status (context) affects the produced analytics conducted by the MDA producer, awareness of the network context would fall on the consumer side to complement the obtained analytics results.
 This network context, reflecting network status at the time of enabling data collection, is important for the MDA MnS consumer to understand the network conditions related to the obtained analytics and hence be able to use such analytics more efficiently.

-The MDA MnS consumer cannot expect the MDA producer to provide the network context, because the network context interest of each MDA MnS consumer may differ depending on the usage.
+The MDA MnS consumer cannot expect the MDA producer to provide the network context, because the network context interest of each MDA MnS consumer may differ depending on the usage and purpose of analytics.
 The usage can include a proprietary algorithm that assist a decision-making process.
 For example, a load balancing algorithm may require the load and mobility information among neighbouring gNB whereas other load balancing algorithms may also require load and mobility information from a greater geographical area.

 In addition, the selection of the parameters and their combinations may prove to be impractical for the MDA MnS producer to prepare and provide.
 Hence, it is efficient for the MDA MnS producer to prepare only the MDA output without including any network context and allow the MDA MnS consumer to obtain the required network context, to complement the obtained analytics, using conventional configuration management procedures as described in TS 28.511 [20] and TS 28.531 [21].